lukewhrit/spacebin/README.md

 [![Requires.io](https://img.shields.io/requires/github/324Luke/glue)](https://requires.io/github/324Luke/glue/requirements/?branch=master) [![GitHub last commit](https://img.shields.io/github/last-commit/324Luke/glue)](https://github.com/324Luke/glue/commits/master) [![TravisCI](https://img.shields.io/travis/324Luke/glue)](https://travis-ci.org/github/324Luke/glue)

-Glue is an modern fork of [hastebin](https://github.com/seejohnrun/haste-server).
-It can easily be installed behind any network and on any system node.js supports.

-Currently a public version does not exist, eventually the goal is to have one though.

-**WARNING:** This readme may not reflect glue's current functionality
+> **⚠️ WARNING:** This readme may not reflect glue's current functionality

+Glue is a modern pastebin service, built on top of [`seejohnrun/hastebin-server`](https://github.com/seejohnrun/hastebin-server).

+It can easily be installed on virtually any system as long as it supports a recently modern version of NodeJS (8+ should be fine) & a [compatible](#how-it-differs-from-hastebin) database.

+A public hosted version will be available once glue hits a stable state.

-How it differs from hastebin:
+#### **How it differs from hastebin:**

 * Always uses phonetic key generation
 * Written in TypeScript
-* Pure Node.js, no C++ extensions
-* Supports more databases, by way of sequelize
-* No storing in file system
+* Always stores in database
-* No support for Redis, Memcached, or RethinkDB
+* AlpineJS frontend
+* Supports MySQL, PostgreSQL, Microsoft SQL Server, Oracle DB & SQLite 3

 ## Installation

 1. Download the package, and expand it
-2. Explore the settings inside of config.js, but the defaults should be good
+2. Explore the settings inside of `src/config.ts`, but the defaults should be good
 3. Run `yarn` to install required packages
 4. Run `yarn start`